 3. Service your policy

-Along the way you will have questions no matter how good the health insurance company is.
-It may be billing, claims, coverage questions.
+Along the way, you will have questions no matter how good the health insurance company is.
+It may be billing, claims, or coverage questions.
 You will need service.
 A broker can hold your hand and help you through any questions you have during your policy period.

 How Does a Medicare Broker get Paid?